HomeReviewsLinux or Windows: 25 Things to Know While Choosing the Best Platform

 8. Linux or Windows: Customization

 Linux is much more customizable than Windows OS.
 In the Windows system, everything comes pre-configured and as a closed source.
-There is hardly anything that you can change as per your needs.
-There is a command shell “cmd,” still it’s not useful to make any root-level changes.
-Now a day, things are changing a bit with the tools of “PowerShell.”
+There is hardly anything that you can change to meet your needs.
+There is a command shell, “cmd,” but it’s not useful for making root-level changes.
+Nowadays, things are changing with the tools of “PowerShell.”
 But that’s not enough to attract the developers’ community.

 Linux or Windows: Customization